 Q: What was your inspiration to start Kai’s Virgin Vapor?

-A: I made the switch to vaping way back in 2009.
-I was thrilled by this new technology and was amazed that, after years of struggling to quit smoking, I lost interest in smoking instantly when I began using an electronic cigarette and I never looked back.
+A: I switched to vaping way back in 2009.
+I was thrilled by this new technology and I loved the delicious flavors available.
 Electronic cigarettes were a very new technology and most people had never heard of them.
-I really wanted to help other people find them after they helped me so much.
+I really wanted to help other people enjoy them, too.

 Q: Why did you decide to go organic when you started your company?

 A: I had this “ah ha” moment one day.
 I loved trying out all the different e-liquid flavors and one day I was vaping a bubble gum flavor.
 I looked down at the bottle and it suddenly hit me, “Why is the e-liquid a hot pink color?”
-It dawned on me that the color was likely due to artificial colorings added to make it more appealing.
-I knew from being an organic consumer for many years that some of the FDA approved colorings have been linked to some serious health issues.
-I already avoided them in my food, why would I want to be vaping them when there was no reason they needed to be in there?
-This started me on a path, initially out of concern for my own safety, to discover how to make the purest, safest, simplest, most natural e-liquid that I could.
+It dawned on me that the color was likely due to artificial colors added to make it more appealing.
+I knew from being an organic consumer for many years that some artificial colors have been linked to some serious health issues.
+I already avoided them in my food, why would I want to be vaping them when there was no reason they needed to be in vape juice?
+This started me on a path, initially just with the intention of making my own vape juice, to discover how to make the simplest, highest quality, most natural e-liquid that I could.
 Before long, other people started begging me to make some for them, a friend set up a website for me and Kai’s Virgin Vapor was born.

 Q: What has been the greatest challenge in going organic?

 A: The paperwork and the bureaucracy for one!
 There are a lot of moving parts to keeping a product certified organic.
 It’s not just our certification as an organic handling facility, it’s also keeping up with changing regulatory requirements, putting in place very exacting systems (fortunately that’s something we’re good at) and, like I said, a lot of paperwork.